 If you ever doubted the power of the Peep, think again.
-In the US, we purchase over 700 million marshmallow Peeps come each Easter.
+In the US, we purchase over 700 million marshmallow Peeps each Easter.
 The fluffy sweet treats are the most popular Easter candy after chocolate.

 Eat (& Play With) Your Veggies

 It’s hard enough to get kids to eat vegetables, but it will be a piece of cake getting them to put together Easy Peasy & Fun’s Craft Sticks Carrots!
 Dot your home or kids’ rooms with these orange and green gems.
 Or string a bunch together to make a garland for the dinner table!

 Ears, feet, tail—the choice is yours!
 But over 75 percent of Americans eat the ears on a chocolate bunny first.